NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/plan.md

 The player knows the current state of the board, what actions are available to play, and if the move it posits is valid or not.
 The GameManager knows who each of the players are, and has the canonical order of players and game board.
-The GameManager, when calling on a Player to move, will provide a callback function.
+The GameManager, when calling on a StrategyPlayer to move, will provide a callback function.
 This callback function accepts a move, and checks the validity of the move.
 If the move is valid and legal, the manager will apply the move to the game board.
 Otherwise, it returns an error.